shalomma/RL_Value_Iteration/README.md

 ![alt text](artifacts/8A45B9DB-4DDD-40A0-B0FD-444E976A9CFD.png)

-A 1D state cahin with two possible actions:
+A **deterministic** 1D state cahin with two possible actions:
 0 - Stay on the same state
 1 - Move right
-The rewards are 0 for all action 0 (r(s,a=0)=0), a small negative reward (order of 0.1 or 0.01) for action 1 in all states except of the state before the terminal state, and reward of 1 transitioning to the terminal state.
+The rewards are 0 for all 0 actions (r(s,a=0)=0), a small negative reward ("-k" in the drawing, order of 0.1 or 0.01) for 1 actions in all states except of the state before the terminal state, and reward of 1 transitioning to the terminal state.
+The green marks in the drawing above are the reward of the MDP.

 ## Experiments
 - State-action values of Q(s, a=1) for different chain lengths.